 Your surgeon orders tests to check your kidney function and to make sure that you don't have a urinary tract infection.
 You may also have an imaging test, such as a CT scan, of your urinary tract to check the ureters — tubes that carry urine from the kidneys to the bladder — to see that they are in good condition.

 During the procedure

-During neobladder surgery, your surgeon takes out your existing bladder and forms an internal pouch from part of your intestine.
-The pouch, called a neobladder, stores your urine.
+During neobladder surgery, a surgeon takes out the existing bladder and forms an internal pouch from part of the intestine.
+The pouch, called a neobladder, stores urine.

 After the procedure

-The hospital stay after neobladder reconstruction is usually about three to five days.
+The hospital stay after neobladder reconstruction is usually about 3 to 5 days.

-As with any bladder substitute, it may take some time until the neobladder functions best.
-Immediately after surgery, many people may have difficulties with urinary incontinence until the neobladder stretches to a normal size and the muscles that support it get stronger.
+It may take some time for the neobladder to work well.
+Immediately after surgery, you may have a difficult time controlling your bladder and may experience involuntary loss of urine (urinary incontinence).
+This may happen until the neobladder stretches to a typical size and the muscles that support it get stronger.

-Lifelong follow-up is necessary after a neobladder reconstruction.
+Lifelong follow-up is needed after a neobladder reconstruction.
 Ask your doctor how often you should plan to return for follow-up visits.